What’s at stake: US Supreme Court 2023-2024 Term

 United States v.
 Rahimi

 In 2020, a Texas court issued a civil restraining order against Zackery Rahimi due to accusations of assault by his girlfriend.
 The order barred him from specified harassing behavior toward his girlfriend and her child as well as prohibited him from owning a firearm.
 As a suspect in another crime, Rahimi’s residence was searched, and police found a firearm, leading him to be charged with unlawful firearm possession due to the previous restraining order’s provision.
 His appeal of the charge was rejected at the district court level and, initially, the Fifth Circuit Court agreed.
 In the meantime, the Supreme Court issued its decision in NY State Rifle and Pistol Association v.
 Bruen (2022) which changed the way the court assessed Second Amendment cases.
-In February 2023, as a result of the Bruen decision, the Fifth Circuit struck down the Texas law that kept individuals from owning firearms when they had a court restraining order involving harassment or threats to an intimate partner.
-As a result, Rahimi’s conviction on unlawful gun possession was overturned.
+In February 2023, as a result of the Bruen decision, the Fifth Circuit struck down the law that kept individuals from owning firearms when they had a court restraining order involving harassment or threats to an intimate partner.
+As a result, Rahimi’s conviction of unlawful gun possession was overturned.
 The Department of Justice appealed the case to the Supreme Court which will decide whether the law barring individuals subject to domestic violence restraining orders from possessing a firearm is constitutional under the Second Amendment.

 Oral Arguments: November 7, 2023